sea-bass/pyrobosim/docs/source/usage/basic_usage.rst

 ---------------
 Worlds can be created either with the pyrobosim API, or loaded from a YAML file using the :doc:`WorldYamlLoader </generated/pyrobosim.core.yaml.WorldYamlLoader>` utility:

-By default, ``demo.py`` creates a world using the API, but you can alternative try a demo YAML file using the ``--from-file`` argument.
+By default, ``demo.py`` creates a world using the API, but you can alternatively try a demo YAML file using the ``--world-file`` argument.
 For example:

 ::

-    python examples/demo.py --from-file
+    python examples/demo.py --world-file test_world.yaml
-    ros2 run pyrobosim_ros demo.py --from-file
+    ros2 launch pyrobosim_ros demo.py world_file:=test_world.yaml

 Refer to the :doc:`YAML Schemas </yaml/index>` documentation for more information.